 I repeat: TOFFEE CRUST.
 Then a smooth caramel cheesecake with homemade gooey caramel on top mixed with MORE crunchy toffee and then some whipped cream.
 My aunt says it's even better that The Cheesecake Factory, but I can't verify this as I've never been.
 I guess you'll have to decide for yourselves.

 Okay.
-I'll go pass out now.
+I'll go pass out now in a sugar coma now.
 And not eat dinner.
 HA.

 Caramel Toffee Crunch Cheesecake